 The OnSite weighs 3.3 pounds with everything installed, and it also comes with a slim carrying case for added protection and convenience when you’re in motion.
 For an extra charge, you can bundle your OnSite defibrillator with a rugged case or waterproof case for even greater protection.

-The Philips HeartStart OnSite is available for just $1,275, making it one of the most cost-effective automated external defibrillators in its class.
+The Philips HeartStart OnSite is available for just $1,465, making it the most cost-effective AED for gym safety.
 The standard carry case is available as an add-on for $66 more.
 The waterproof case is an extra $192.

-You’ll also want to stock up on some basic accessories when purchasing an AED for an athletic club.
+Gym owners will also want to stock up on basic accessories when purchasing an AED for their gym.

-- A wall cabinet: A defibrillator cabinet provides you with a secure, central location for the AED.
-Many cabinets can be connected to your central security system to signal an alert in the event of an emergency.
+- A wall cabinet: A cabinet provides you with a secure, central location for your defibrillator.
+Many AED cabinets can be connected to your central security system to signal an alert in the event of an emergency.

-- AED signage: If you live in a state that requires AEDs in health clubs, proper signage may be mandated as part of your compliance.
+- AED signage: If you live in a state that requires defibrillators in fitness clubs, proper AED signage may be mandated as part of your compliance.
 Every club should have wall signs and inspection tags; an AED wall poster can also be helpful for guiding staff members in the event of an emergency.

-In many cases, you can purchase a value package that includes the AED along with many of the above accessories for one low price.
-For example, you can find Defibtech Lifeline VIEW value packages, Samaritan PAD 350P value packages, Samaritan PAD 450P value packages, and Philips HeartStart OnSite value packages.
+In many cases, you can purchase an AED package that includes the AED along with many of the above accessories for one low price.
+For example, you can find a comprehensive package for the following models:

 Should You Buy a New or Pre-Owned Defibrillator?